-No. No it wasn’t.
-You would be dead now and wouldn’t be able to use the word literally so wrong.
+No. No, it wasn’t.
+You would be dead now and wouldn’t be able to use the word literally so wrongly.
 Just because you like to ramp up the drama, that doesn’t mean you get to butcher the English language.

 - I am so hungry that I could literally eat a horse.

 I seriously doubt it.
 Hooves and everything?
 Not going to happen.
 Simmer down on the dramatic phrasing and tell us how hungry you actually are.
 Below is an example of how literally could be used correctly.